Mikaela/mikaela.github.io/articles/cheatsheets/dd.html.md

 [Sitemap](../../sitemap/sitemap.html)
 <hr/>

+# Introductiom

+Programs used / Debian packages

+isohybrid dd ddrescue / syslinux coreutils gddrescue

-# Figuring out what is the USB stick
+Finding out what is the USB drive in /dev/sd*

 Start by mounting the stick which should be automatic in GUI.